orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- [ ] Notion of queues, resources (storage, capabilities), ..., priorities
 	- [ ] Causal history = coherence conditions ; ex: some input-output relation where some binary value switches, coherence in mapping 0 -> 0, 1->1, but change in selection.
 	- [ ] "Measure of how hard something is to do in parallel (or in some other structure generally)" - differentiability of [[Project - Indexing existing Abstract Models (2024-2025?)]]
 	- [ ] Apply the same version control system on the version control system itself.
-(Generalized to keeping track of "equivalent (and smaller) programs")
 	- [ ] Which I believe was something along the lines of seeing where certain changes had happened in dependencies/how that would break symmetries, notify that they have changed, and provide entry into what is not defined.
 - Exploration: Brute-force enumeration, unkowns drive curiosity, treating something as something it's not (what-if simulation), fuzzing, random changes,